-Transfer to the airport and board your flight from Arusha to Lake Manyara.
-You will be met on arrival and continue by 4WD vehicle with your guide to Ngorongoro Crater, arriving late afternoon at your farm house.
+Transfer to the airport and board your flight to Arusha and immediately connect to your flight from Arusha to Lake Manyara.
+You will be met on arrival and continue by 4WD vehicle with your guide to Ngorongoro Crater, arriving late afternoon at your safari lodge.
 Descend by 4WD to the crater floor early next morning, enjoy a picnic breakfast and spend the morning game viewing.
 The crater floor is home to numerous wildlife species including lion, rhino, elephant, leopard, cheetah and buffalo.
-Return to your farm house for a late lunch and enjoy the rest of the day at leisure at your luxury cottage.
+Return to your lodge for a late lunch and enjoy the rest of the day at leisure at your luxury lodge.

 Morning drive to Lake Manyara and board a flight to your safari camp in the Serengeti.
-A leisurely game drive will bring you to your luxury safari camp Serengeti Pioneer Camp; a smart tented camp with a touch of the early explorer about it.
-Built on a slope below a picturesque kopje, the camp setting retains a feeling of seclusion yet is well placed as a base for game drives across southern Serengeti's vast open plains.
-The camp offers you superb access to the annual Wildebeest Migration and the famous Big 5 that roam the endless plains, as well as stunning views of the Moru Kopjes and Lake Magadi.
+A leisurely game drive will bring you to your luxury safari camp selected according to the time of the year best suited to the historical location of the great herds of wildebeest, zebra and other species that trek between the Serengeti and Masai Mara.
+Grumeti River Camp is well known for its outstanding location, accommodation, facilities, cuisine and service and ideally located to capture the migrating herds on the Serengeti.
 You have two days with your camp safari vehicle and guide for game viewing.
 Return each evening to a sumptuous dinner at your safari camp.

 Single room supplements available on request